 - The quality of your blog content

-Let’s explain it on an example.
+Let’s explain it with an example.

 You send a guest post pitch.
-The editor opens the email, clicks on the homepage link, and then they see something like this:
+The editor opens the email, clicks on the homepage link, and then see something like this:

 Do you think they will take their time to research the site and see if this is a legitimate business that deserves a shot when they have 40 more pitches they need to open?
 They will not.